 19. What about storage of work?

-As part of the BYOT initiative, student storage of files increasingly shifts to the cloud, rather than on the school’s file servers.
-Recommendations on the form this ought to take will be part of the Student Management of ICT document.
+As part of the BYOT initiative, student storage of files is recommended to be primarily cloud hosted.
 All students are highly encouraged to backup their work.

 20. Is there particular software that my child will need to have on his/her device?